How to carve a wooden spoon

 This step is done with an 8mm (11/4 inch) chisel.
-As I mentioned above, I used my 8mm chisels on occasion, but I would recommend sticking with the smaller chisel to make sure that you have a good start.
-You should cut out the spoon in the shape of a little bowl.
+As mentioned above, I used my 8mm chisels occasionally, but I recommend sticking with the smaller chisel to ensure you have a good start.
+It will help if you cut out the spoon in the shape of a little bowl.

 The spoon is cut out using minimal pressure.
-Do not use excessive force with the chisel as you could cause permanent damage if you go overboard and cut straight through the wood.
-If you are still unsure about how to use your tools, talk with an expert before trying other projects.
+Do not use excessive force with the chisel, as you could cause permanent damage if you go overboard and cut straight through the wood.
+If unsure about using your tools, talk with an expert before trying other projects.

 Cutting out the end of the spoon

 This step is done with a 5mm (3/16 inch) chisel.
 The end of the spoon is cut out by moving the chisel around in a circle on one side of the spoon.
-This takes quite some time to get right, and I would recommend getting it right on your first try so that you can work faster in your subsequent projects.
-Also, if you plan on making spoons, bowls, etcetera, then You should practice this step as much as possible.
+This takes quite some time to get right, and I recommend getting it right on your first try to work faster in your subsequent projects.
+Also, if you plan on making spoons, bowls, etc., you should practice this step as much as possible.

 Rounding off the corners

-This step is done with 4 (4.5, 5mm) round-off chisels.
-This step is done to make sure that the spoon is not too sharp and to make sure that it is easy to hold while eating.
+This step involves 4 (4.5, 5mm) round-off chisels.
+This step is done to ensure that the spoon is not too sharp and is easy to hold while eating.

 The first thing you want to do in this step is mark off where you will be rounding off on both sides of the spoon.
-Now, hold one of the 4mm chisels in your dominant hand and angle the spoon with the edge of the chisel facing away from you.
+Hold one of the 4mm chisels in your dominant hand and angle the spoon with the edge of the chisel facing away from you.
 Slide it down the corner, making sure to maintain a 90-degree angle.
+Use minimal pressure and make several passes until you have rounded off that corner.
 Do not push down too hard, or you could damage your spoon.
-Use minimal pressure and make several passes until you have rounded off that corner.

 Sand down the spoon

-This step is to remove any rough surfaces left from the chisel and give a finish to the spoon.
+This step removes any rough surfaces left from the chisel and gives a finish to the spoon.
 The sanding should be done with a sander with a 600-grit or 1000-grit belt.
-You will likely need multiple passes with different grits, starting with the lowest and working your way to the highest.
+You will likely need multiple passes with different grits, starting with the lowest and working to the highest.

 Finish sanding, polishing, and giving it a final polish

-If you have not used a spoon before, I would recommend starting with a medium grit and working your way up to fine grit.
-The final polish is done by using a piece of leather or felt and some liquid polish.
+The final polish is done using a piece of leather or felt and some liquid polish.
+If you have not used a spoon before, I recommend starting with a medium grit and working up to fine grit.
 Usually, you want to use a lower-viscosity oil stick.
-Rub firmly with the felt/leather between your fingers, and then apply a few drops of the oil stick to the surface of the spoon.
-Rub gently on both sides with your fingers to make sure that it is evenly applied.
-You will need to let it dry for a day or two before using it.
+Rub firmly with the felt/leather between your fingers, and then apply a few drops of the oil stick to the spoon’s surface.
+Rub gently on both sides with your fingers to ensure it is evenly applied.
+You must let it dry for a day or two before using it.